How to Sort Your LEGO Collection (5 Proven Methods)

 Method 4: Hybrid System (Part Type + Color)

-This method combines the best of both worlds: sort primarily by part type, but for extremely common pieces, add a secondary color sort.
+This method combines the best of both worlds when sorting LEGO: sort primarily by part type, but for extremely common pieces, add a secondary color sort.

 Why it works: Your basic bricks (2×4, 2×2) and plates (2×4, 1×4) accumulate in enormous quantities.
 When you have hundreds of 2×4 bricks, even scanning by color becomes slow.
 Breaking these down further speeds up building significantly.